Niranjankr96/bjjaiswal.github.io/_posts/2018-06-30-Introduction-to-Artificial-Intelligence-and-its-branches.md

 A bit scary definition right?
 So, let me delineate it simply:
 Let us say a machine is playing checker game.
 The T, P, and E can be well defined by
-   * E = the experience of playing many games of checkers
+   - E = the experience of playing many games of checkers

-   * T = the task of playing checkers.
+   - T = the task of playing checkers.

-   * P = the probability that the program will win the next game.
+   - P = the probability that the program will win the next game.

-With every experience ( E ) collected from environment or dataset or game, what decisions or tasks ( T ) the player has to take, so probability ( P ) of win is maximum.
+With every experience ( E ) collected from environment or dataset or game, what decisions or tasks ( T ) the player has to take, so probability ( P ) of win is maximized.

 The performance of every machine learning algorithms depends on the __representation__ aka __features__ of the data they are given.
 This features helps AI to retain knowledge of patterns from raw data provided to them.
 The machine learning algorithm learns from data by correlating each features of data with various output.

 <figure>
   <div style="text-align:center">